 5 steps to help someone who is having suicidal thoughts

-Bell Let’s Talk wants to get people talking about mental health and mental illness to help end the stigma that surrounds it.
+In recent years there has been a push to normalize talking about mental health and mental illness to help end the stigma that surrounds it.
 But sometimes, even if you have the best intentions, you can find yourself floundering when someone confides in you that they’re struggling with their mental health.

-Last year we created a guide to help you support a friend or loved one who is having a difficult time.
-This year we want to focus on what to do if a friend or family member is experiencing suicidal thoughts.
+Previously we created a guide to help you support a friend or loved one who is having a difficult time.
+Today we want to focus on what to do if a friend or family member is experiencing suicidal thoughts.